iBug/iBug-source/_posts/2019/2019-05-11-mathematica-keygen.md

 ### Supports Wolfram Mathematica 12.x

-This includes 12.0, 12.1, 12.2 and (hopefully) any future version that begins with 12.
+This includes any version that begins with 12, from 12.0 to 12.999 (if exist).

 <div class="notice--warning" markdown="1">
 #### <i class="fa fas fa-exclamation-circle"></i> Notice